kyleduo/SwitchButton/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-SwitchButton-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1119)

-To get a quick preview, you can find the Demo in [Google Play](https://play.google.com/store/apps/details?id=com.kyleduo.switchbuttondemo).
+~~To get a quick preview, you can find the Demo in [Google Play](https://play.google.com/store/apps/details?id=com.kyleduo.switchbuttondemo).~~

+**To get a quick preview, you can find the Demo in [My Blog](http://kyleduo.com/apk/switchbutton_128.apk).**

 This project provides you a convient way to customise a SwitchButton widget in Android.
 With just resources changed and attrs set, you can get a lifelike SwitchButton in Android 5.0, iOS 7/8, MIUI, or Flyme and so on.

 What are you waiting for, come to enjoy this.

+update 1.2.8
+---
+*	Fix stretch bug while using higher API.
+*	Add Gradle support.
+*	Built in Android Studio.

 update 1.2.7
 ---